Chapter 34 : Blur

-Trying to ignore the emotions churning inside me, I looked back towards the sea of lights that was surging forward towards me...
-It stood between us and the front door of the house—and more importantly—me and my bed.
+Trying to ignore the strange emotions churning inside me, I looked back towards the sea of lights that was surging forward, standing between us and the front door of the house — and more importantly — me and my bed.

-Looks like, somehow, in the course of two hours...
-I had turned famous.
+Somehow, in the course of two hours, I had turned famous.

-“Oh, hell no,” Aidan whispered from where he was standing next to me.
+“Oh hell no,” Aidan whispered as he came to stand beside me.

 Couldn’t have said it better myself, brother.

-Mr. Potter quickly got out of the car and went to help Ginny, but not before surveying our surroundings and growling a string of profanities.
-“Oh no, Agatha, we’re so sorry about this—”
+Mr. Potter quickly got out of the car and went to help Ginny, but not before surveying our surroundings in profound dismay and growling a string of profanities.
+“Oh no, Agatha, we’re so sorry about this — ”

-Aidan and Potter went back around the car to help Mr. Potter help Mrs. Potter, leaving me standing like a Petrificus’d chipmunk, staring into the crowd.
+Aidan and Potter went back around the car to help Mr. Potter with Ginny, leaving me standing like a Petrificus’d chipmunk as I stared into the crowd.

-I am so not cut out for this.
+I was so not cut out for this.

 “It’s The Girl Who Saved the Sword!”